"God damn it, launch us or we're gonna explode!!"

 - Entendre Failure: Jinx the robot.

-- Eureka Moment: After they miss the re-entry window, Kathryn realizes an alternative landing site: White Sands, New Mexico.
+- Eureka Moment: After they miss the re-entry window, Kathryn realizes the same alternative landing site that Rudy vaguely remembered: White Sands, New Mexico, which Rudy got mixed up with White Plains, New York.

-- When Zac starts to realize Jinx is spouting out letters, not just breaking down again.
+- When Zach starts to realize Jinx is spouting out letters, not just breaking down again.

-- Everyone Knows Morse: One of the campers thinks to use a telemetry switch to send Morse code in place of the nonfunctional radio.
-But it takes quite a while for anyone in the control room to notice that one of their console lights is rapidly blinking in an irregular pattern...
+- Everyone Knows Morse: Tishnote thinks to use a telemetry switch to send Morse code in place of the nonfunctional radio.
+But it takes quite a while for anyone in the control room to notice: before Jinx identifies it, it's lost among all the other blinking lights.

 - Gone Horribly Right / Be Careful What You Wish For: "I wish I could go up into space."